-SAD: More Than a Case of the Winter Blahs
+SAD: More than a Case of Seasonal Blues

-It’s estimated that Seasonal Affective Disorder, SAD for short, affects 5-million to 8-million people a year in the United States particularly in the colder, winter months when days are shorter and nights are longer.
+It’s estimated that SAD affects 5-million to 8-million people a year in the United States, particularly in late fall and colder, winter months when days are shorter and nights are longer.

-It is thought to be related to the lack of available sunlight leading to a deficiency of Vitamin D, which, in turn, disrupts a person’s natural sleep cycle.
-The effect on your brain can cause a person to function differently or, potentially, not at all.
+It is thought to be related to the lack of available sunlight, leading to a deficiency of Vitamin D. This can disrupt a person’s natural sleep cycle, and the effect on the brain can cause a person to function differently.

-As a behavioral health specialist, Luke Raymond works with people suffering from Seasonal Affective Disorder.
+As a behavioral health psychiatrist, Dr. Hamilton works with people suffering from Seasonal Affective Disorder.
 He says there’s a difference between SAD and a case of the occasional winter blahs.
 If you find your mind and mood are impacting your relationships, ability to work, or social activities, it’s something that needs to be addressed.

 There are a number of treatment opportunities for Seasonal Affective Disorder.
 Dr. Hamilton says one of the most effective is bright light therapy.

 “These have a UV shield, full spectrum light, 30 minutes in the morning is how most studies were done with pretty good results.
 Pretty uniformly positive results in people that have wintertime depression, and people that don’t have winter depression, they do sometimes still help, but they’re not as likely to be helpful.”

 Dr. Hamilton says these light boxes are available online, often for less than $50.
 He also says that simple behavior modification can help with SAD symptoms.
 He says eating well and exercise can have a tremendous effect on depression symptoms, but if a person is having a tough time functioning on a day-to-day basis, he or she might want to see a therapist for professional help.